kianmeng/exhelp/README.md

   QUERY                  Module, function, and/or arity -o, --open             Open QUERY in an editor
-  -t, --type             Displays the types defined in queried Module -b, --behavior         Displays the behaviors defined in queried Module -s, --search           Searches for QUERY in loaded modules and exports
+  -t, --type             Displays the types defined in queried Module -b, --behaviour        Displays the behaviours defined in queried Module -s, --search           Searches for QUERY in loaded modules and exports
       --all-modules      Used with --search instead of a query.
                          Lists all modules used by loaded applications.